Thank You So Much for Supporting Lake George!

 We are the Lake George Association – we protect Lake George water.

-We develop and perform in-the-ground projects (stormwater control, pollution control, erosion control) dedicated to keeping Lake George’s water pure, and we develop and deliver educational materials (delivered in school, to homeowners and on the Lake with our Floating Classroom) aimed at informing students and residents about what actions they can take to keep Lake George water clean and healthy.
+We save Lake George water quality each day because we develop and perform in-the-ground projects (stormwater control, pollution control, erosion control) dedicated to keeping Lake George’s water pure, and we develop and deliver educational materials (delivered in school, to homeowners and on the Lake with our Floating Classroom) aimed at informing students and residents about what actions they can take to keep Lake George water clean and healthy.

 Our latest video: Stop Aquatic Hitchhikers: Clean, Drain, Dry.
 Learn how to clean and decontaminate your boat, fishing and recreational equipment before you use it in a body of water.